coderamen666/srd-v3.5-md/spells/spells-t-z.md

 creatures attacking them, though you see the attackers as shadowy shapes.

-If a subject's Fortitude save succeeds, it still takes 3d6 points of damage and is stunned for 1 round.
+If a subject’s Fortitude save succeeds, it still takes 3d6 points of damage and is stunned for 1 round.
 The subject also takes 1d4 points of temporary Strength damage.